nrdvana/CmdlineGL/README.md

         libsdl1.2-dev libsdl-image1.2-dev \
         libgl1-mesa-dev libftgl-dev

-and on Fedora/RHEL they are
+and on Fedora they are

     sudo yum install \
         SDL-devel SDL_image-devel \